t00msday/StocksExample/Readme.md

 # Project Outline

 - set up as npm workspace
-- libs/shared: shared DTOs betwwen frontend end backend
+- libs/shared: shared DTOs between frontend end backend
 - apps/frontend: angular frontend
 - apps/backend: nest.js backend

 # Docker Setup
 - Base docker image in project root
 - individual images for frontend and backend in their respective directories

+# Mocking in Backend
+- the backend can be started using a mock-stock provider using `start:dev_mock` to provide randomized data sets

 # ADR